 The Nomination Committee is responsible for making recommendation for new nominees to the Board and Board committees.
 It is also responsible for reviewing annually the required mix of skills, experience and competencies of the non-executive directors and assessing individual director's contribution and the effectiveness of the Board as a whole.
+It had deliberated before and commented that the selection of candidate for directorship of the Company should be based on the character, capability and experience of the person instead of just gender.
 The Board takes cognizance of the need to monitor and review its size to ensure that the Board's effectiveness is not undermined.